TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Workflows can be dynamically assembled from *steps*, which are implemented as subpackages of :mod:`tmlib.workflow`.
 To this end, *TissueMAPS* builds on top of `GC3Pie <http://gc3pie.readthedocs.io/en/latest/index.html>`_ - a high-level *API* for building and managing large, inter-dependent task collections with support for different cluster backends.

 Steps get automatically equipped with an active programming interface for distributed computing (by implementing :class:`WorkflowStepAPI <tmlib.workflow.api.WorkflowStepAPI>`) as well as a command line interface (by implementing :class:`WorkflowStepCLI <tmlib.workflow.cli.WorkflowStepCLI>`).
-By subclasses these two base classes, you basically have a new step.
+By subclassing these two base classes, you basically create a new step.
 This design makes it easy to develop a new step and plug it into an existing workflow.
 Workflows can further be easily customized by subclassing :class:`WorkflowDependencies <tmlib.workflow.dependencies.WorkflowDependencies>` or any other already implemented workflow *type*, such as :class:`CanonicalWorkflowDependencies <tmlib.workflow.dependencies.CanonicalWorkflowDependencies>`.

 The main entry point for a step is the ``__main__()`` method of :class:`WorkflowStepCLI <tmlib.workflow.cli.WorkflowStepCLI>`, which is accessed by a :class:`WorkflowStepJob <tmlib.workflow.jobs.WorkflowStepJob>` via the step-specific command line interface autogenerated from the *CLI* class derived from :class:`WorkflowStepCLI <tmlib.workflow.cli.WorkflowStepCLI>`.